cysouw/diathesis/text/c05_case.md

 b.
 Er fragt mich den Stoff ab.
 :::

-Double accusatives further regularly appear with quantified objects [@next a], see [@sec:case-quantified-objects], and named objects [@next b], see [@sec:case-named-objects].
+Double accusatives further regularly appear with quantified objects [@next a], see [@sec:case-quantified-objects], and with named objects [@next b], see [@sec:case-named-objects].
 Also these verbs regularly allow for one of the accusatives to be dropped [@next c,d].

 ::: ex
 a.
 Das Buch kostet mich keinen Pfennig.